Developing audio visual systems standards can save money, both with fixed costs and operational costs.

 When comparing the two projectors, both might appear to be adequate, with the $2,000 cost variance and 500 lumens as the largest difference.
 In reality, this is not the case.

 The ability to meet objectives, the useful life, the initial and ongoing cost are all factors to consider when developing standards.

-Our first look at the projectors confirm both units to be good technology and well established projectors.
-Then we note that the LCD unit is is 1080i capable while the DLP unit is 1080p capable.
+Our first look at the projectors confirms both units to be good technology and well-established projectors.
+Then we note that the LCD unit is 1080i capable while the DLP unit is 1080p capable.
 The LCD unit has a standard one setting operation for its brightness and a traditional filter system.
-While the DLP unit has two settings and a 10,000 hour filter system.
-And, the LCD projector has a DVI port for Digital Video, while the DLP projector has an HDMI port, also for Digital Video.
+While the DLP unit has two settings and a 10,000-hour filter system.
+And the LCD projector has a DVI port for Digital Video, while the DLP projector has an HDMI port and Digital Video.

 The newer technology DLP projector comes with a built-in technology that allows it to provide automatic notifications of bulb life, monitors when the filters need cleaning and when the last maintenance was performed on the unit.
-With the LCD unit, these tasks are manual, requiring down time of the projector and human resource required to service the unit.
+With the LCD unit, these tasks are manual, requiring the projector's downtime and human resources to service the unit.
 Without standards, these costs are often ignored.

 Given an average maintenance effort for the LCD unit where you are running the diagnosis and checking the bulb status locally once a month, $360 a year is a conservative cost estimate.
-For a 5 year anticipated life span, that is $1,800 of real cost.
+For a five year anticipated life span, that is $1,800 of the real cost.